codurance/site/src/_posts/2019-05-25-private-jenkins-shared-libraries.md

 ### Referencing a Shared Library

-Let’s run a job called [`050-shared-library-where-is-it-cloned`](https://github.com/hoto/jenkinsfile-examples/blob/blog-jenkins-shared-libraries/jenkinsfiles/050-shared-library-where-is-it-cloned.groovy) which uses a following Jenkinsfile `050-shared-library-where-is-it-cloned.groovy` (as you can see Jenkinsfiles can be named whatever but in your projects keep the convention of calling it `Jenkinsfile`):
+Let's run a job called [`050-shared-library-where-is-it-cloned`](https://github.com/hoto/jenkinsfile-examples/blob/blog-jenkins-shared-libraries/jenkinsfiles/050-shared-library-where-is-it-cloned.groovy) which uses a following Jenkinsfile `050-shared-library-where-is-it-cloned.groovy` (as you can see Jenkinsfiles can be named whatever but in your projects keep the convention of calling it `Jenkinsfile`):

 ```groovy
 library(